Skip to content

 Fun Fact

-We use another YOLOv8 model for this as well by default.
-This was pretrained on top of the one provided by Ultralytics and is called yolov8-face
+We use another YOLOv11 model for this as well by default.
+This was pretrained on top of the one provided by Ultralytics and is called yolov11-face

 What's an embedding?

 An embedding is a bunch of numbers that represent the face.
 Similar faces will have similar numbers.
-FaceNet creates a 512 embedding array if an image has
+FaceNet creates a 512-dimensional embedding array for each detected face in the image.

 Face Clustering